Undoubtedly, your to-do list has been a valuable tool for your productivity.

 Thus, it must be included in your not-to-do list.

-When a thought strikes your mind, ask yourself: can I do something about it?
+When a thought strikes your mind, ask: Can I do something about it?

 It is highly unwise to spend time worrying over missed opportunities or even mistakes you’ve made in the past.